-In order for any company to obtain a gambling licence from the UK gambling commission, they must first prove that they are fit and proper to hold such a licence.
+In order for any company to obtain a gambling license from the UK gambling commission, they must first prove that they are fit and proper to hold such a license.
 In this way, the consumer (that is you and me) can be satisfied that when we gamble we do so with someone that operates within the law.
 We can also be sure that the gambling games we play are conducted honestly and fairly.

 As well as the gambling operator itself, key individuals are also required to hold a UK gambling license.
-For physical high street gambling operators there are two basic license types….
+For physical high street gambling operators, there are two basic license types….

 For online gambling operators, only key personnel are required to be licensed.
 This will generally be the operations manager and heads of key departments such as gaming etc. All other personnel at online gambling operations including customer service, do not require a UK gambling license.